 where $(u_i^{(1)},\ldots, u_i^{(k)})$ and $(w_i^{(1)},\ldots, w_i^{(k)})$ are the nodes and weights for the 1D Gauss quadrature rule in the $u_i$ dimension, $k$ is the number of quadrature points used in each dimension.
 The 1D quadrature rule with $k$ nodes is chosen such that the quadrature rule can exactly integrate 1D polynomials up to $(2k-1)$th order.
 In the multi-dimensional case, the Gauss quadrature rule forms a tensor product of the 1D quadrature rule, which requires us to evaluate the model output at the tensor-product quadrature points, defined as

 where

-The total number of quadrature points is thus $k^d$, and this number increases exponentially with respect to the number of uncertain inputs.
-For high-dimensional problems, one way to mitigate the exponential growth of quadrature points is to use the Smolyak sparse grid approach \cite{nobile2008sparse}, which drops the higher-order cross terms in the quadrature points with minimal loss of accuracy.
+The total number of quadrature points is thus $k^d$, and this number increases exponentially with respect to the number of uncertain input variables.
+For high-dimensional problems, one way to mitigate the exponential growth of quadrature points is to use the Smolyak sparse grid approach ~\cite{nobile2008sparse}, which drops the higher-order cross terms in the quadrature points with minimal loss of accuracy.
 The sparse grid quadrature points can be expressed as:

 where $\ell$ is the level of construction.
+The existing variations of sparse-grid methods can be found in \cite{gerstner1998numerical}.
 Another way to reduce the total number of quadrature points is to use a designed quadrature approach.
 In \cite{keshavarzzadeh2018numerical}, Keshavarzzadeh et al. formulate an optimization problem to optimize for the designed quadrature points and the corresponding weights that ensure the exact integration on a polynomial subspace.
 The number of designed quadrature points can be significantly smaller than the full-grid quadrature points for solving the high-dimensional integration problems for the same level of accuracy.